bcglee/HathiTrust-MARC-monitoring/README.md

 ## Data

 We are using the HathiTrust Bibliographic API: [https://www.hathitrust.org/member-libraries/resources-for-librarians/data-resources/bibliographic-api/](https://www.hathitrust.org/member-libraries/resources-for-librarians/data-resources/bibliographic-api/).
-In particular, the `lastUpdate` field in the "items" section gives "the date (YYYYMMDD) this item was ingested or last changed (because, e.g., the rights determination changed)."
+In particular, we are pulling from the `974` field to get information surroudning udpates.

 Each API request can handle 20 items at once.